vedantg0501/Task1-ElevateLabs-/README.md

 ## Data Cleaning and Preprocessing

 This repository contains code and resources for data cleaning and preprocessing tasks.
-The primary goal is to demonstrate techniques for preparing raw data for analysis, focusing on steps such as handling missing values, encoding categorical variables, normalization, and more.
+The primary goal is to demonstrate techniques for preparing raw data for analysis, focusing on steps such as handling missing values, drop duplicates, convert datetime format and check & fix datatypes.

 ### Contents